Blue Dye Kills Malaria Parasites — But There Is One Catch

 All of the 80 participants, men and boys ages 5 to 50, were carrying gametocytes, a stage of the malaria parasite that can be passed from humans to mosquitoes.
 But they weren't experiencing any malaria symptoms and had not taken any anti-malarials within seven days of screening for the study.

-Participants were split into four groups and given four different types of treatment, ranging from a pill containing methylene blue to malaria medication with no added dye.
+Participants were split into four groups and given four different types of treatment, ranging from anti-malarial pills and methylene blue to malaria medication with no added dye.

+Adding methylene blue to malaria treatment could help avoid a common problem with current treatments: They kill the stage of the parasite that causes a person's symptoms, but they can actually make it easier for a person to transmit the infection.
 "As the [malaria] infection is dying, it releases a wave of these different forms of parasites — the male and female gametocyte.
 It tries to catch the next mosquito out of there to a more healthy environment," says Chris Plowe, director of the Global Health Institute at Duke University, who was not involved in the study.
 "You do cure the infection, but at a cost of sending out these waves of gametocytes to other people via mosquito."

 Plowe sees the blue-dye approach as potentially helpful in countries like Mali, where malaria rates remain high despite efforts to lower transmission, such as distributing bed nets and rapid diagnostic testing.